 In India, green gram is the third most important pulse crop after pigeon pea and chickpea.
 During 2023-24, 15.93 lakh hectares of land in India were under green gram cultivation (Jat et al., 2024).
 The primary green gram producing states are Rajasthan, Karnataka, Maharashtra, Odisha, Madhya Pradesh and Gujarat (Green gram outlook, 2024).
 Low productivity of green gram is one of the major reasons for this.
 Enhancing productivity requires the availability and adoption of high-yielding accessions suited to local production systems.

-.

 Because yield is a complex quantitative trait, direct selection for yield alone is often inefficient.
 Yield associated traits with higher heritability and stronger direct effects offer a more effective basis for selection.
 In this context, the present study aims to identify superior green gram accessions by integrating yield performance with key yield-contributing traits.

 2. material and methods